rahilyadava/Library-Catalog-Management-System/README.md

   Delete records of books no longer needed.

 - **Search Functionality**
-  Quickly search for books by Title, Author, or ISBN using a B-tree for optimized lookups.
+  Quickly search for books by Title or ISBN using a B-tree for optimized lookups.

 - **Persistent Data Storage**
   Ensures data is saved and recoverable using an SQLite database, with a B-tree for real-time memory operations.